Joe Ghartey: Political career and governance

 Ghartey is a member of the New Patriotic Party (NPP).
-He was inspired to join the Party in 1992 because it espouses strong values that he shares personally — Freedom, Democracy, Respect for Human Rights and the Rule of Law, as well as Private Sector Development, a philosophy that is very dear to his heart.
-He started off as a member of the Sekondi Campaign Team and later served as Chairman of the Greater Accra Regional Disciplinary Committee of the Party.
-He was part of the team that wrote the "Stolen Verdict", in 1993, which was a detailed account of the widespread electoral malpractices that occurred during the 1992 general election.
-He chaired the Session of the National Conference which amended the constitution of the NPP at the Trade Fair Center in Accra on 22 August 2009.
+He started off as a member of the Sekondi Campaign Team and became chairman of the Greater Accra Regional Disciplinary Committee of the Party.
+He was part of the team that wrote the "Stolen Verdict", in 1993, which was a detailed account of the widespread electoral malpractices that occurred during the 1992 general election in Ghana.
+He chaired the Session of the National Conference which amended the constitution of the NPP at the Trade Fair Center in Accra on 22 August, 2009.
 This was when the Electoral College for the election of the presidential candidate was expanded from a few thousand delegates to more than one hundred thousand delegates.
-He was also a member of the team of legal experts appointed by the National Council of the NPP to review the conduct of the election petition that was filed in the Supreme Court after the 2012 general elections and to provide recommendations going forward.
+He was a member of the team of legal experts appointed by the National Council of the NPP to review the conduct of the election petition that was filed in the Supreme Court after the 2012 general elections and to provide recommendations going forward.
 The Committee submitted its report to the National Council.
 The report included proposals for reform of the electoral process in Ghana.

-All along the coastal belt of Ghana, Ghartey has supported many constituencies in the Western, Central, Greater Accra and Volta Regions, including Shama, Sekondi, Takoradi, Effie Kwasimintsim, Tarkwa, Prestea, Amenfi, Korle Klottey, La-Dade Kotopon and Hohoe.
-In 2000, he was a pillar in the Western Regional Presidential Campaign Team of the NPP, travelling the length and breadth of the region with the then candidate John Kufuor, who went on to win the general elections in December that year.
+Along the coastal belt of Ghana, Ghartey has supported constituencies in the Western, Central, Greater Accra and Volta Regions, including Shama, Sekondi, Takoradi, Effie Kwasimintsim, Tarkwa, Prestea, Amenfi, Korle Klottey, La-Dade Kotopon and Hohoe.
+In 2000, he was part of the Western Regional Presidential Campaign Team of the NPP, travelling the region with the then candidate John Kufuor, who went on to win the general elections in December that year.

-Ghartey is currently the NPP Member of Parliament for Essikado/Ketan Constituency in the Western Region of the Republic of Ghana.
-He was first elected to the seat in the December 2004 elections and was re-elected in both the December 2008 and December 2012 elections.
-In all the three elections he was not contested in the primaries of the NPP to choose the parliamentary candidate for the Constituency.
+Ghartey is the NPP Member of Parliament for Essikado/Ketan Constituency in the Western Region of the Republic of Ghana.
+He was first elected to the seat in the December 2004 elections and was re-elected in the December 2008 and December 2012 elections.
+In all the three elections, he was not contested in the primaries of the NPP to choose the parliamentary candidate for the Constituency.

 During the administration of President John Agyekum Kufuor, Ghartey was appointed Deputy Attorney General and Deputy Minister of Justice in March 2005.
-He was soon promoted and appointed the substantive Attorney-General and Minister of Justice in June 2006, a position he held until January 2009 following the electoral loss of the NPP in the 2008 general elections.
-Ghartey was the longest serving Attorney-General and Minister of Justice under the Kufuor administration.
-He was also assigned a role as a consultant to the Parliament of Sierra Leone and drafted a code of conduct for that Parliament.In May, 2017.
+He was promoted and appointed as the substantive Attorney-General and Minister of Justice in June 2006, a position he held until January 2009 following the electoral loss of the NPP in the 2008 general elections.
+Ghartey was the longest-serving Attorney-General and Minister of Justice under the Kufuor administration.
+He was also a consultant to the Parliament of Sierra Leone and drafted a code of conduct for that parliament in May 2017.